-Of course once you set off from the west coast you will be travelling purely by foot but we thought you might like a little advice on getting to your start point and home from Montrose.
+Of course once you set off from the west coast you will be travelling purely by foot, but you might like a little advice on getting to your start point and home from Montrose.
 Below we will give details of the main air, rail and bus routes.
-Most start points are easy to reach by public transport but a few demand a little ingenuity and determination!
+Most start points are easy to reach by public transport but a few require a little ingenuity and determination!
 Information specific to each start point can be found here.

 Traveline Scotland is the best place to start planning your trip.
-It an excellent website where you can plot a route to any destination in Scotland from anywhere within the UK using buses, trains, ferries and planes.
+It an excellent website which allows you to plot a route to a destination in Scotland from anywhere within the UK using buses, trains, ferries and planes.
 We also recommend their app if you use a smartphone.

 For those arriving from overseas there are international airports in Glasgow and Edinburgh.

-If you arrive at Gatwick or Heathrow or live in the south of the UK you may find it quicker and cheaper to travel to Scotland via an internal flight to Glasgow, Edinburgh or Inverness.
+If you arrive at Gatwick or Heathrow or live in the south of the UK you may find it quicker and cheaper to travel to and from Scotland via an internal flight to Glasgow, Edinburgh, Inverness or Aberdeen.

 Travelling from England or Wales to Scotland most people will one of the following:

-East Coast Main Line – London North East Railway and new budget trainline Lumo
+East Coast Main Line – London North East Railway and budget trainline Lumo

 Sleeper train to Glasgow, Edinburgh, Fort William or Inverness – Caledeonian Sleeper